develprr/metamatic-blog/_posts/2023-06-05-high-quality-type-safe-code-with-python.markdown

 when invoking some function from the library.
 But is your assumption correct?

 You will be better off debugging your code if your functions cannot be accessed at all by wrong kinds of objects.
-For example, you will be better off when you think that have list of strings, you really have a list of strings and you can be sure about that because the execution would never even start on that code if it wasn't a list of strings.
-So let's have a look at [my implementation of a wrapper](https://github.com/develprr/gensim-utility/blob/main/src/stringlist.py) that ensures  you really have a list of strings when you believe you have a list of strings:
+You are fortunate if you can be sure that you really have a list of strings when you think that you have a list of strings
+- because the execution would never even start on that code otherwise.
+So let's have a look at [my implementation of a wrapper](https://github.com/develprr/gensim-utility/blob/main/src/stringlist.py) that ensures that you really have a list of strings when you believe you have a list of strings:

 ```python
 from typing import List